Thierrymunezero/weather-update/README.md

-This app is React app.
-That is API to fetch weather data for any city that user asks
+This app is react/vite app.
+It uses API to fetch weather data for any city that user asks.
+Just type any city name and know its weather conditions